gscanlon21/notes/content/gut/pillars/lifestyle.md

 ### Lifestyle
 - Space your meals at least 5-6 hours apart so the migrating motor complex has time to function.
-    - Should feel hunber pains and feel gurgling.
+    - Should feel hunger pains and feel gurgling.
 - Eat mindfully until 80% full, not 100% full.
-- Chew feed slowly and thouroughly.
+- Chew feed slowly and thoroughly.
 - Possible intermittent fasting.
 May be harmful for certain conditions.
 - Movement (at least 120 minutes of activity/day)
 - Socialize